 Then I add the deeply roasted squash and some chicken or vegetable stock (I'll even deglaze the baking sheet used for roasting the squash with some stock to pick up any caramelized bits), and simmer it all together with thyme and a bay leaf until all the vegetables and herbs are very soft.

 Blending the soup is the final step.
 You can make any blender work for this, even low-powered ones or hand blenders that leave the texture a little bit chunky; passing the soup through a fine-mesh strainer can help smooth things out somewhat.
 For the smoothest texture, though, a high-powered blender is the way to go.
 I partly hate writing that, because I know how expensive the good blenders are—it's an investment that can more than sting.
-But I've also been cooking for enough years now to know that there's no match for the smooth, silky textures you can achieve in a high-powered one.
+But I've also been cooking for enough years now to know that there's no match for the smooth, silky textures you can achieve in a high-powered blender.

 I garnish my soup with a pinch of both cinnamon and nutmeg for some classic warm spice.
-I also add a dollop of heavy cream whipped with some some sour cream, to introduce just a hint of bright tanginess that contrasts with all the sweet, nutty, earthy flavor.
+I also add a dollop of heavy cream whipped with some sour cream, to introduce just a hint of bright tanginess that contrasts with all the sweet, nutty, earthy flavor.

-Top it with a few crispy leaves of fresh sage frizzled in hot butter and you've got the platonic ideal of a wintertime bowl of soup.
+Top it with a few crispy leaves of fresh sage frizzled in hot butter, and you've got the Platonic ideal of a wintertime bowl of soup.
 It's okay to embrace its familiarity—after all, there's a reason some things become so popular.

 This post may contain links to Amazon or other partners; your purchases via these links can benefit Serious Eats.
 Read more about our affiliate linking policy.